aragon/hack/docs/apm.md

 **Upgradeability** is one of the key features of [aragonOS](/docs/aragonos-intro.html).

 Because upgradeability implies there will be multiple versions of a package of software, we decided to build the Aragon Package Manager (APM) as the main way to **distribute different versions of the packages** that comprise the Aragon client.
-However, as we built it, we realized that its use cases could extend far beyond just ours as a publicly accessible piece of infrastructure living on Ethereum.
+As we built it, however, we realized that its use cases could extend far beyond just ours as a publicly accessible piece of infrastructure living on Ethereum.

 A package or **repository** (repo) in an APM registry keeps track of evolving versions of its contents (the webapp component typically) and smart contract code (if applicable).